-In 2016, the Subsidiary entered into a cancellable lease agreement with a third party for its office space.
+In 2016, JDVC entered into a cancellable lease agreement with a third party for its office space.
 The lease term is for a period of 2 years commencing on December 15, 2016 until January 14, 2018.
-The contract was renewed thereafter but was terminated by the Subsidiary on February 15, 2018.
+The contract was renewed thereafter but was terminated by JDVC on February 15, 2018.
 Upon termination of the lease agreement, the Parent Company allows its Subsidiary to use its office space at no cost to the Subsidiary.

 In 2019, the Parent Company entered into a lease agreement with a third party for its office space with a term of one year and is renewable upon mutual agreement of both parties.
-The lease agreement has an escalation clause of 5% per annum.
-Security deposit amounted to P=0.1 million as at December 31, 2019 (see Note 6).
-As discussed in Note 2, the asset pertaining to such lease was classified as a short term lease and its related rental payments are recognized in profit or loss on a straight-line basis.
+The lease agreement has an escalation clause of 5% per annum upon renewal.
+Security deposit amounted to ₱71,772 as at December 31, 2020 and 2019 (see Note 9).